huntdatacenter/docs/docs/do-science/hunt-workbench/getting-started/7-stata.md

 Running Stata in Workbench requires a license.
 In most cases such license is already provided by your institution and you can request it from your IT.

 We are part of NTNU which means that NTNU employees do not have to bring in the license.
 You can just request Stata in Workbench.
+Send request through [general service request](/do-science/service-desk/#tingweek:~:text=data%20space%20subscription.-,%23,-General%20service%20request)

 ## Limitations